z3dtech/ItsLit/python/README.md

 ### Setup

 Add a secret.json file that details the address of your sto api, the port, and the API key you are using to write data.
-See [example.secret.json](./example.secret.json).
+See [secret.example.json](./secret.example.json).
-One could potentially install the sto API on localhost and simply add 127.0.0.1 to the secret.json if your Pi has reasonable storage capacity.
-The script currently generates approximately 30-50MB of data per year per sensor.
+One could potentially install the sto API on localhost and simply add 127.0.0.1 to the secret.json if the connected Pi has a reasonable storage capacity.
+The script currently generates an estimated 30-50MB of data per year per sensor, but one could lower the frequency of reads to reduce data consumption.

 ### Issues